yllwboy/DNAC-CCC/README.md

 ### Device management page

 In the device management page, you can view and compare different configuration versions from the devices connected to the DNA Center which contain a configuration file the Cisco DNA Center can access.
+You also have an option to purge saved data for the DNA Center currently being used.

+![Device management page](screenshots/devices.png)

 If you have set up RESTCONF for the selected DNA Center, you can restore a backed-up RESTCONF configuration version to the devices that support RESTCONF.
 Since RESTCONF is a protocol that requires connecting directly to the devices, firewalls might interfere with this functionality.

-![Device management page](screenshots/devices.png)

 For unary operations such as view or restore, the left section will be the one that determines which version is selected.